 The Nook, the Cranny, and the Lend Me Not.

 The Nook, Barnes & Noble’s answer to Amazon’s Kindle, was greeted with fanfare for including a feature which allows users to “lend” a purchased book to anyone, with a guarantee of recovering it later.
 The first announcement I came across mentioned no other rules governing the lending process.
-My first thought was that [...]
+My first thought was that such an […]

 Encyclopedias

-My first encyclopedia when I was young was a CD-ROM edition of Britannica.
+This is a repost of my YC news comment on the subject.
+Lame reposting is not a capital offense (yet…) My first encyclopedia when I was young was a CD-ROM edition of Britannica.
 It had a superficially deep article on almost everything, and made for endless hours of joyful exploration.
-Then one day I found a [...]
+Then one day I found […]

 On Mistrusting “The Right People (TM).”